 BK was active in the Greater Hershey and Palmyra community.
 In addition to being a member of the Hershey Rotary Club, BK held numerous leadership roles, including president of the Palmyra School Board, president of the Optimists Club, and trustee of Lebanon Valley College.
 He taught teener baseball in Palmyra.
 At First United Methodist Church, where he was a member, he taught taught Sunday School and was active in the church’s youth program.

 Despite living most of his life in Pennsylvania, BK remained a dedicated WVU athletics fan.
 He was known for being helpful to his neighbors, friends and family, who could always count on him.

 A Celebration of BK’s Life will be held from noon to 4 p.m. on Saturday, September 21, at Trinity United Church of Christ, 40 West Pine Street, Palmyra, PA 17078.
 There will be a memorial service at 1 p.m. during this open house event.

 BK’s funeral service will be held at noon on Saturday, September 28, in Marquess, W.Va, at Mt.
 Zion United Methodist Church.

 Memories and condolences may be shared at www.FinkenbinderFamily.com.
 In lieu of flowers, donations can be made to the Pennsylvania Veterans Foundation at paveterans.org, or to Grace Point Church, Box 269, Palmyra, PA 17078.

 Arrangements entrusted to Rothermel-Finkenbinder Funeral Home & Crematory, Inc., Palmyra, PA.

-To send flowers to Brian K. "BK" Matlick's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Brian K. "BK" Matlick, please visit our floral store.